Gideon Jones

 Grey Stones: Grave Secrets

-It is 1966, and Grace Connolly has returned to Keswick to bury her mother.
-Reunited with her Lakeland roots, she secures a teaching post at Grey Stones, a boarding school on the banks of Derwentwater.
-Among her mother’s belongings, Grace finds a photograph of Michael Edwards, a former headmaster of the school, whom she suspects is the father she never knew.
-Searching for answers, Grace is assisted by a
+After returning home to bury her mother, Grace Connolly accepts a teaching post at Grey Stones, a boarding school situated on the banks of Derwentwater.
+Rooting through her mother's belongings, she discovers a photograph of Michael Edwards, a former headmaster of the school.
+Could he be the father she never knew?
+Desperate for answers, Grace enlists the help of a colleague, Robert Cole, who discovers that Michael Edwards was murdered in 1941.

 Subscribe to Gideon's mailing list